bloominstituteoftechnology/Intro-Django/README.md

 # Intro to Django

-Fork this repo to use for your projects this week.
+Fork this repo to use for your projects this week

 ## Reading